AmenoPh1x/music-of-my-life/README.md

-Fitbit test
+Musical helath
 ==============
-This is a PHP webapp that connects to FitBit API to take user profile, information and statistics.
+This is an experimental PHP webapp that connects to FitBit API to take user's activity and perform it into music.

 Feel free to contribute or use or modify this code for your personal projects.